Symbols of Islam: Black Standard

 The Black Standard is one of the flags flown by Muhammad at times of war in Muslim tradition.
 It was historically used by Abu Muslim in his uprising leading to the Abbasid Revolution in 747 and is also associated with the Abbasid Caliphate.
 It is also a symbol and is associated with Islamic eschatology (heralding the advent of the Mahdi).
-The Black Banner is different from the flag used by ISIL.
-Scholars have interpreted ISIL's use of a similar black flag in attempts to their claim to re-establishing a Caliphate.
+The Black Banner is different from the flag used by the Islamic State.
+Scholars have interpreted the Islamic State's use of a similar black flag in attempts to their claim to re-establishing a Caliphate.